samdanTetteh/Model-View-Intent/README.md

 I picked up a starter code from the course which I continued to finish by following the course to implement the MVI architecture.
-Although I can say I understand the general benefits of MVI, I will try my hands on building app from scratch with this architecture where I am sure I can better compare MVI with other architectures such as [MVVM]("https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#:~:text=Model%E2%80%93view%E2%80%93viewmodel%20(MVVM,is%20not%20dependent%20on%20any").
+Although I can say I understand the general benefits of MVI, I will try my hands on building app from scratch with this architecture where I am sure I can better compare MVI with other architectures such as [MVVM](https://developer.android.com/jetpack/guide) as recommended by google.
 I will linking the all [here]("") once is its ready.
 However coming from the MVVM side of things the MVI architecture is little bit of a learning curve for me.
 One fun fact about MVI though is that it is said to be MVP done right.